NaosFabrik/NaosFabrik.github.io/_posts/2021-05-05-photography-award.md

 - Photography
 ---

-Since I was around 10 years old, I started to take pictures.

-I have recieved around both nation-wide and international 20 awards.
+Since I was around 10 years old, I started to take picture and got more then 20 nation-wide and international awards.

 <!-- more -->